Tyke03/image_organizer/README.md

 # PhotoSort AI - Intelligent Photo Organization

 Automatically organize and group your photos into semantic albums using AI vision models.
 Upload a folder, get it sorted by visual content - all powered by OpenRouter's unified AI gateway.
+The application is now structured into modular tools for better development and testing.

 ## Features

-- 🤖 **Multi-Model AI Vision**: Automatic fallback across Gemini, Claude, and GPT-4
+- 🤖 **Multi-Model AI Vision**: Automatic fallback across Gemini, Claude, and GPT-4 via OpenRouter.
-- 🆓 **Free Tier Available**: Uses free Gemini model by default
+- 🆓 **Free Tier Available**: Uses free Gemini model by default.
-- 📦 **Smart Clustering**: Groups photos into ~20-image albums based on visual similarity
+- 📦 **Smart Clustering**: Groups photos into ~20-image albums based on visual similarity.
-- 🔄 **Automatic Retry**: Failed photos can be retried with one click
+- 🔄 **Automatic Retry**: Failed photos can be retried with one click.
-- 💾 **ZIP Export**: Download organized albums as a ZIP file
+- 💾 **ZIP Export**: Download organized albums as a ZIP file.
-- 🎨 **Beautiful UI**: Modern, responsive interface built with Tailwind CSS
+- 🎨 **Beautiful UI**: Modern, responsive interface built with Tailwind CSS.
-- 🔒 **Privacy First**: All processing happens in your browser
+- 🔒 **Privacy First**: All processing happens in your browser.

+## Modular Workflow Tools

+The application's core AI functionalities are now separated into distinct, independently useful tools:

+### 1. Image Analysis & Tagging Tool (`services/imageAnalysisTool.ts`)
+-   **Purpose:** Analyzes a single image using OpenRouter's multi-model vision API to extract a concise description and relevant tags.
+-   **Inputs:** Base64 encoded JPEG image data.
+-   **Outputs:** An object containing the image `description`, `tags` (array of strings), and the `modelUsed` for analysis.
+-   This tool handles all direct interaction with the OpenRouter API, including model fallback and retries.

+### 2. Image Grouping & Clustering Tool (`services/clusteringService.ts`)
+-   **Purpose:** Organizes a collection of images into distinct albums based on their extracted descriptions and tags.
+-   **Inputs:** A list of image metadata (including `id`, `description`, `tags`) from the Image Analysis & Tagging Tool.
+-   **Outputs:** A list of `Album` objects and any `ungrouped_image_ids`.
+-   This tool runs entirely client-side, applying clustering algorithms to group semantically related images.

 ## Tech Stack